vaiibs/Multiple-Disease-Prediction-System/README.md

       Heart Disease:
       Parkinson’s Disease:

-Model Training: Machine learning models (Support Vector Machine and Logistic Regression) were trained in Python using scikit-learn.
+Model Training: Machine learning models (Support Vector Machine and Logistic Regression) were trained on datasets.

 Pickle Files: The trained models were saved as pickle files.